 Safety tips for Brazil

 Here are a few basic safety tips to help expats stay safe in Brazil

-Expensive jewellery and equipment should be kept out of view as this makes a person an attractive target for criminals
+Expensive jewellery and equipment should be kept out of view.
+These items make a person an attractive target for criminals.

 Avoid ATMs in isolated areas, especially at night.
 It’s best to choose an ATM in a hotel or convenience store.